Ceremonial maces in the United Kingdom: Incidents with the Mace in the House of Commons

 During the Rump Parliament in 1653, which followed the abolition of the monarchy, Oliver Cromwell derided the mace as a "fools' bauble" and ordered his troops to take it away.
 In the 20th and 21st centuries, Members of Parliament have used the symbolism of the mace to make various protests.

 In 1930, John Beckett, a member of the Labour Party, was suspended from the House of Commons for showing disrespect to the mace by trying to leave the chamber with it as a protest against the suspension of another member; it was wrested from his grip at the door.

+In 1970, a member of the public in the gallery threw tear gas bombs into the chamber.
+As MPs fled the tear gas, the Serjeant-at-Arms Capt.
+Alexander Gordon-Lennox raced in to remove the mace from the speaker's table.
+Conservative MP Bill Deedes remarked that, "It was rather like going back for a treasure in the middle of battle."

 In 1976, Michael Heseltine, a member of the Conservative Party, seized the mace from the table and held it above his head after Labour MPs on the government side started to sing "The Red Flag", the traditional anthem of the Labour Party, during a heated debate on the controversial Aircraft and Shipbuilding Industries Bill, which nationalised large parts of the UK aerospace and shipbuilding industries.

 In 1988, Ron Brown, Labour MP for Edinburgh Leith, picked up the mace during a debate on the so-called poll tax and threw it to the floor in protest at the government's proposals.
 The mace was damaged, and Brown was ordered to pay £1,500 towards the cost of repairs.